-Pay the child support motion fee at the time you file this motion.
-If you did not pay an initial filing fee when this case first began, you will be asked by court administration to pay the initial filing fee and library fees as well as the child support motion fee before your motion can be heard by the court.
+Pay the current court fee at the time you file this motion.
+If you did not pay an initial filing fee when this case first began, you will be asked by court administration to pay the initial filing fee and library fees as well as the motion fee before your motion can be heard by the court.
 Court administration will be able to tell you if you have paid the initial filing fee.

 If you cannot afford to pay the fee, you may qualify to have the filing fee and motion fee waived by the court.
-You need to fill out the Request for Fee Waiver packet, which is available from court administration or online at www.mncourts.gov/forms (choose the "Fee Waiver" category), and file it with court administration.
+You need to fill out Fee Waiver (In Forma Pauperis) application (available from court administration or the court website at http://mncourts.gov/GetForms.aspx?c=19&p=69) and file it with court administration.
 Your application will be reviewed by a child support magistrate or judge who will decide whether you must pay the fee.
 If the magistrate or judge does not sign an order that waives the fee, you must be prepared to pay the fee.